 Problems with shortages of antimicrobials were most commonly reported (77% of respondents reporting this as an issue in 2018 versus 57% in 2014), followed by preventative medicines (43% in 2018 versus 20% in 2014) and anaesthetics (39% in 2018 versus 27% in 2014).
 59% of respondents have seen care delayed as a consequence of medication shortages, with cancellations of care (31% of respondents), medication errors (25% of respondents) and suboptimal treatment for patients (25% of respondents) also being frequently reported.

-63% of responders reported having had to pay a higher price to procure a drug from alternate sources at least most of the time.
+63% of responders reported having had to pay a higher price to procure from alternate sources most of the time or always when there was a shortage of a medicine.

 Conclusions

 Medicines shortages is an increasing problem across Europe and is having an adverse impact on patient care.
-Medicines shortages are adding to hospital pharmacist’s time pressures and have an adverse budgetary impact.
+Medicines shortages are adding to hospital pharmacists’ time pressures and have an adverse budgetary impact.
 More timely information about impending shortages and how long they will last is seen as necessary to help manage the problem.

 Keywords: medicines shortage, hospital pharmacy, drug procurement, antimicrobial drugs